modal-labs/quillman/README_DOCS.md

 With this setting, if a new user connects, a new GPU instance is created!
 When any user disconnects, the state of their model is reset and that GPU instance is returned to the warm pool for re-use.
 Be aware that a GPU per user is not going to be cheap, but it's the simplest way to ensure user sessions are isolated and GPU resources are not contested.

-**For streaming**, we use FastAPI's support for bidirectional websockets, which allows clients to establish a single connection at the start of their session, and stream audio data both ways.
+For solving streaming, we use FastAPI's support for bidirectional websockets.
+This allows clients to establish a single connection at the start of their session, and stream audio data both ways.

 Just as a FastAPI server can run from a Modal function, it can also be attached to a Modal class method, allowing us to couple a prewarmed Moshi model to a websocket session.